 Mutation Screening of Large, Typical ADPKD Populations

-The Molecular Genetics and Biomarker Core offers mutation screening of the autosomal dominant polycystic kidney disease (ADPKD) genes to facilitate clinical trials.
-The screening is research testing, but quality control and assurance principles similar to those in a clinical testing laboratory are used.
+The Molecular Genetics and Biomarker Core offers mutation screening of autosomal dominant polycystic kidney disease (ADPKD) genes to facilitate clinical trials.

 - De-identified samples are submitted as DNA from patients within the clinical trial who have consented to genetic testing.
-See DNA submission criteria.
+Review the core's DNA submission criteria.